asyed79gatech/Generative-AI-in-Healthcare-Processing-Patient-notes-using-LLMs/README.md

 ## Dataset Overview

-During an appointment, the conversation between the Patinet and Doctor is recorded as patient notes.
-These notes/ transcripts form a gold mine, however, being raw data, they end up being both challenging and time-consuming to retrieve specific and targeted information from.
+Patient notes recorded during doctor appointments form a valuable resource for extracting insights.
+However, due to their raw, unstructured nature, retrieving specific, actionable information can be both challenging and time-consuming.

+This project utilizes a dataset provided by Prediction Guard during the Data 4 Good Challenge (Fall 2023) to address this challenge.

+#### Dataset Description

+#### Dataset Overview
+Patient notes recorded during doctor appointments form a valuable resource for extracting insights.
+However, due to their raw, unstructured nature, retrieving specific, actionable information can be both challenging and time-consuming.

-The dataset used in this project was provided by Prediction Guard during the Data 4 Good challenge organized in Fall 2023.
+This project utilizes a dataset provided by Prediction Guard during the Data 4 Good Challenge (Fall 2023) to address this challenge.

-The `transcripts.json` file contains a total of 2001 patient notes identified through the transcript IDs.
-The following is an example of how patient notes are contained in the `transcripts.json` file as json objects.
+Dataset Description
+**1. `transcripts.json`**
+Contains 2001 patient notes represented as JSON objects, each identified by a unique transcript ID.
+Example of a patient note:

 ```json